waepoints/highenergyinteractionnotices/README.md

 ## Healing, Body Modification and Intensive Interactions of Wattages Above 10.55 Watts Per Hour Causes a Downturn After Specific Timeframes

+### **A period of 50 years before Downturn applies in the right likelihoods to tracking healing of 192.113 Watts per hour**

 > Pain, Cell Degradation, Ache, Nausea During Downturn

 > Death Or Disabled At End